ECNU-SII/Continual-NExT/README.md

 ## Introduction

-Continual-NExT is a continual learning benchmark for **Large Foundation Modals (LFMs)** developed based on the ms-swift framework, focusing on the catastrophic forgetting of LFMs in the process of continual evolution.
-It integrates multiple modalities, multiple models, multiple tuning paradigms, and multiple continual learning (CL) methods, allowing researchers to freely combine these components in developing new methods to solve **the trade-off between stability and plasticity** in LFMs.
+Continual-NExT is a continual learning toolkit and benchmark for **Large Foundation Modals (LFMs)** developed based on the ms-swift framework, focusing on the catastrophic forgetting of LFMs in the process of continual evolution.
+It integrates multiple modalities, models, tuning paradigms, and continual learning (CL) methods, allowing researchers to freely combine these components in developing new methods to solve **the trade-off between stability and plasticity** in LFMs.

 In addition to using the datasets supported by the ms-swift framework, Continual-NExT also supports interfaces for continual fine-tuning of public and private datasets.
 In addition, we also provide a new open-source dataset based on Large Language Models (LLMs), **Continual-News Knowledge Evolution** to help researchers better understand the continual evolution process of LLMs.